BRATTLEBORO -- There is one quiet corner left in the Brattleboro Community Television studios.

 Throughout the studios, new computers and high-definition equipment were installed, giving producers more options when putting together their shows.

-And with membership up 16 percent, and the number of trained producers increasing by almost 50 percent over the past year, BCTV Executive Director Cor Trowbridge said the station is poised to meet an increased demand for locally produced
+And with membership up 16 percent, and the number of trained producers increasing by almost 50 percent over the past year, BCTV Executive Director Cor Trowbridge said the station is poised to meet an increased demand for locally produced television programs.

 During this time, the number of hours of locally produced shows has jumped by 15 percent, and about 25 hours of locally produced shows air over BCTV every week.